Dyslexia, What Does It Mean?

 Good News: You’re Not Alone

 People with dyslexia are in good company!
-Walt Disney and Thomas Edison both had dyslexia and many famous actors, sports figures, and successful business leaders have dyslexia.
+Walt Disney and Agatha Christie both had dyslexia and many famous actors, sports figures, and successful business leaders have dyslexia.

 Good News: Dyslexia Brings Many Strengths

 People with dyslexia typically have great imagination skills, and tend to be creative, “out-of-the-box” thinkers.
 You will also find that many people with dyslexia are very kind, intuitive, and sensitive to the needs of others.
 Most also have at least one area that is a HUGE strength such as mechanical skill, art, sports, public speaking, music, building, logic, inventing, comprehension of stories read TO them, acting/performing, and problem-solving.